dohertyd/commute/README.md

 # Commute
-Commute is an example of a messaging application with server side co ordination for registration and Contact/Group member co ordination.
+Commute is an example of a Rail TimeTable App using IrishRails WEB API as well as the use of stream parsing (NSXMLParser) and AFNetworking.

 To build and run Commute simply clone project and open the project in xcode, tested and built for IOS 8.0: